noobgab/ndcproject/README.md

 #1/3/2019:
 - Finsihed client quit cmd :D
-- Added functionality: admin can promote other users to be admins on the server
+- Admin can now promote other users to be admins on the server
+- Admin can now remove admin privileges from users